digipost/signering-docs/source/adressering-av-undertegner.rst

 1. By email and/or SMS (only available for private organizations)
 2. By national identity number

-The signed document will only include signatures from these signers, so remember to include signers from the sender side as well, if necessary.
+The signed document will only include signatures from the *addressed* signers, so remember to include signers from the sender side as well, if applicable.

 ..
 CAUTION::
     How you choose to address the signer(s) affects the :ref:`content and appearance of the signature(s) in the resulting signed document <identify-signers>`.